austinauyeung/C9/README.md

 ### What does it mean for the cursor to intercept button presses?
 The cursors sit between your button presses and the underlying application.
 If a button is used by the cursor, the cursor will consume it and prevent the underlying application from receiving the button press.

-### Why are button mappers allowed for activation but not deactivation?
-As a result of the cursors' interception, there is no guarantee that there will not be conflict with your button mapper shortcut.
-Because of this, and for now, deactivation must be performed through the cursor.

 ## License
 [Apache License Version 2.0](./LICENSE)